Rory-Sullivan/Hexagonal-Path-Finding-Visualiser/README.md

 distance of the path.
 This is done by adding the current length of the path to an estimate of how far the path is from the end.
-We estimate this distance by looking at how many squares we would need to go through to get to the end if there were no walls this is done using a metric similar to the [taxicab distance](https://en.wikipedia.org/wiki/Taxicab_geometry) but for hexagonal grids.
-With this metric A\* guarantees finding the shortest path.
+We estimate this distance by looking at how many squares we would need to go through to get to the end if there were no walls.
+This is done using a metric similar to the [taxicab distance](https://en.wikipedia.org/wiki/Taxicab_geometry) but for hexagonal grids.
+With this metric, A\* guarantees finding the shortest path.

 For my modified version of the A\* algorithm I use the same distance metric as above but multiply it by a bias.
 This bias means that paths which get closer to